On the computation of $\pi$-flat outputs for differential-delay systems: Systems

 If $\pi \in K$, then the system is simply called \emph{flat} and $y$ a flat output.

-This definition is thus an extension of the one proposed by \cite{Fliess_95,Fliess_99} for finite-dimensional nonlinear ordinary differential systems or by \cite{Petit_97} for time-invariant delay-differential systems.
-Other definitions for time-varying linear differential-delay systems with polynomial time dependence are proposed by Chyzak, Quadrat and Robertz \cite{Chyzak_05}.
+This definition is thus an extension of the one proposed by \cite{Mounier_95,Fliess_95,Fliess_99} for finite-dimensional nonlinear ordinary differential systems or by \cite{Petit_97}.
+Other definitions, directly stated in terms of freeness, for time-varying linear differential-delay systems with polynomial time dependence are proposed by Chyzak, Quadrat and Robertz \cite{Chyzak_05}.
+It can be easily seen that freeness in the sense of Chyzak, Quadrat and Robertz implies $\pi$-flatness with $\pi\equiv 1$ and that, in the context of linear time-invariant systems, we recover the definition of $\pi$-freeness introduced by \cite{Mounier_95}.

 \begin{rem} Note that Definition \ref{def:piflatness} is equivalent to the existence of matrices $\bar{P}\in\Mat{\OpFr}m{(n+m)}$ and $\bar{Q}\in\Mat{\OpFr}{(n+m)}m$ such that $\bar{Q}\Sig^m=\mathcal{B}$ and $\bar{P}\bar{Q}=\ID[m]$.
 We recover $\pi$ by computation of the left common denominator of $\bar{P}$ and $\bar{Q}$ \cite[Prop.
 5.3]{Cohn_00}.
 Therefore all computations can be done over $\OpFr$. \end{rem}